caroline-reed/blog-template/_posts/2022-06-18-creativity.md

-This is my first blog post about embracing web design as a creative practice.
+This is my first blog post.